• info@al-dirassa.com

 Conclusion

-Alcohol is forbidden in Islam because it clouds the mind, harms faith, weakens prayer, endangers health and can damage family and society.
-The Quran and the Sunnah therefore guide the believer toward completely avoiding it.
+Alcohol is forbidden in Islam because it impairs reason, harms faith, weakens prayer, endangers health and may damage family and society.

 No Comments